IBM/operand-deployment-lifecycle-manager/docs/install/common-service-integration.md

 Take the jenkins operator as an example.
 - The `name` field defines the name of the operator.
-- The `spec` field defines the `spec` configuration for each custom resource.
+- The `spec` field defines a map.
+Its key `jenkins` is the kind name of the custom resource.
+Its value `service.port: 8081` will be merged to the `spec` field of custom resource `jenkins`.

 In this example:
 The configuration for custom resource `Jenkins` is: